xiejiangzhi/lovr-docs/guides/Shaders.md

 First, the buffer should be declared in the shader.
 Here's an example declaring a uniform buffer:

-    layout(set = 2, binding = 0) uniform Colors {
+    uniform Colors {
       vec4 colors[100];
     };

 And an example storage buffer:

-    layout(set = 2, binding = 0) buffer Colors {
+    buffer Colors {
       vec4 colors[100];
     };

-The first part declares the set and binding of the variable.
-Right now the set should always be 2 (LÖVR uses set 0 and 1 internally).
-The binding is a number that can be used to identify the variable.
-After that, `uniform` or `buffer` is used to declare which type of buffer it is, followed by the name of the variable.
+First the `uniform` or `buffer` keyword is used to declare which type of buffer it is, followed by the name of the variable.
 Finally, there is a block declaring the format of the data in the buffer, which should match the format used to create the Buffer in Lua (structs can be used if the buffer has multiple fields per element).

 A Buffer can be sent to one of the above variables like this: